Syedaaneesa/RAMAIR/README.md

 ## 🧠 Learning & Efforts

-This project allowed me to:
+This project enabled me to:

-Strengthen my Elementor customization capabilities
+Enhance my Elementor customization skills

-Improve mobile-first design techniques
+Refine mobile-first design techniques

-Boost page load speed for a better user experience
+Improve page load speed for a smoother user experience

-Ensure clean, modular, and consistent design
+Maintain a clean, modular, and consistent design system

-Oversee complete WordPress deployment from start to finish
+Manage the full WordPress deployment process from start to finish
 ---

 ## 🚀 Future Improvements